pilarcormo/Wheat-response-PST/Differential_expression/Phylogenetic-tree-wheat.md

 	echo -n " " >> $OUTPUT

 	wc -m < ${files[0]} >> $OUTPUT
-	# Write all the sequences to the final.phy file to generate a sequential PHYLIP file which can be used to run the tre.
+	# Write all the sequences to the final.phy file to generate a sequential PHYLIP file which can be used to run the tree using RAxML.
 	for filename in $consensus/*.filtered; do echo -n "$(basename $filename | cut -d '_' -f 1) "; cat $filename; echo ""; done >> $OUTPUT